 Getting Here, Weather, Safety

-Getting to the Northern Isles is easy: Loganair have daily flights into Sumburgh from Glasgow, Edinburgh, Aberdeen and Inverness.
+Getting to the Northern Isles is easy: Loganair have daily flights into Sumburgh from Glasgow, Edinburgh, Aberdeen, Dundee (from May) and Inverness.
 Connecting flights are available from many UK Airports.

 Shetland has a very extensive Car Hire sector and you can arrange to collect your chosen vehicle at the Airport.

 For visitors who wish to bring their car or campervan, Serco Northlink Ferries provide evening cruise class sailings from Aberdeen each evening.
 You can also connect with the Shetland service at Scrabster in the North of Scotland and come to Shetland via Orkney four days per week (Tuesday, Thursday, Saturday and Sunday in the summer season).
 The ferry leaves from Aberdeen at 5pm or 7pm each night and arrives in Lerwick at 7.30am.
 Cabins are available.
 A full cafe, restaurant and bar service is provided on board.
 There is a small cinema on board too.
 There is an Overland Bus service to Unst.
 A bus leaves from across the road from the Terminal building, outside the Shetland Hotel, at 7.50am so make sure you are up in time to catch it.
 The next bus is not until 2.20pm in the afternoon.

 Dogs are most welcome guests on Unst and Serco Northlink Ferries will allow your special friends to travel in the comfort and safety of your vehicle.
 There are kennels onboard if you prefer and a few "pet friendly " cabins available.